sureshmrd/sureshmrd/README.md

 # 💫 Hello !
 This is Suresh Madagala
-🔭 I’m recent graduate from sir cr reddy college of engineering.<br>in the stream of Computer science and Engineering.<br>🌱 I’m currently learning React and working on projects related to<br>      React and Data Analysis.<br>
+🔭 I’m recent graduate from sir cr reddy college of engineering.<br>in the stream of Computer science and Engineering.<br>🌱 I’m currently learning Full Stack Java , React and working on projects related to<br>      React and Data Analysis.<br>

 ## 🌐 Socials: